 Making a Connection

-The getting connected process starts with a Central that is actively Scanning hearing your advertising packet and deciding to connect.
+The getting connected process starts when a Central that is actively Scanning hears your advertising packet and decides to connect.
 It then sends you a connection request.

-The WICED Bluetooth Stack responds to the Central with a connection accepted message.
+The Stack responds to the Central with a connection accepted message.

-The WICED Bluetooth generates a GATT event called GATT_CONNECTION_STATUS_EVT which is processed by the _event_handler function.
+The Stack then generates a GATT event called GATT_CONNECTION_STATUS_EVT which is processed by the <appname>_event_handler function.

-The _event_handler calls the function _connect_callback which uses the event parameter to determine if it is a connection or a disconnection.
-It then prints a message
+The <appname>_event_handler calls the function <appname>_connect_callback which uses the event parameter to determine if it is a connection or a disconnection.
+It then prints a message.

-The Bluetooth Stack then stops the advertising and calls the _mangement_callback with a management event BTM_BLE_ADVERT_STATE_CHANGED_EVT
+The Stack then stops the advertising and calls <appname>_mangement_callback with a management event BTM_BLE_ADVERT_STATE_CHANGED_EVT.

-The _management_callback looks determines that it is a stop of advertising, and then calls _advertisement_stopped, which just prints out a message.
+The <appname>_management_callback determines that it is a stop of advertising, and then calls <appname>_advertisement_stopped, which just prints out a message.
+You could add your own code here to, for instance, turn off an LED or restart advertisements.

 Exchange Data – Read (from the Central)

 When the Central wants to read the value of a Characteristic, it sends a read request with the Handle of the Attribute that holds the value of the Characteristic.
+We will talk about how handles are exchanged between the devices later.

-The Stack generates a GATT_ATTRIBUTE_REQUEST_EVT and calls testwbt_event_handler.
+The Stack generates a GATT_ATTRIBUTE_REQUEST_EVT and calls <appname>_event_handler.